Datta Meshtru is back, this time teaching online classes for locked down students

 BENGALURU: The lockdown and the Pandora’s Box of troubles it has opened up for students, has prompted a former teacher to return to classes after a gap of 25 years.
 But there is no classroom and this is no ordinary teacher.
 The classes are via a Facebook Live and the teacher is Y S V Datta, a former legislator and prominent JD(S) leader in Karnataka.

-The 67-year-old, lovingly called Datta Meshtru (teacher in Kannada), has been teaching mathematics to Class X students on his Facebook page since lockdown began and exams were postponed.
+The 67-year-old, fondly known as Datta Meshtru (teacher in Kannada), has been teaching mathematics to Class X students on his Facebook page since lockdown began and exams were postponed.
 The Karnataka Secondary School Leaving Certificate (SSLC) exams, which were postponed due to the coronavirus pandemic, are now scheduled to be held between June 25 and July 4.
 The Class 10 exams were initially scheduled to be held from March 27 to April 9.

 Datta Meshtru’s first class on arithmetic progression got more than five lakh views.
 About 28 mathematics classes and a million viewers later, Datta Meshtru has moved on to teaching physics for SSLC students.
 “After getting requests from students I have decided to teach physics, but due to a very short time for exams, I will be teaching only topics that are very difficult for students.”